jphapppy/BSE_Template_Portfolio/index.md

 # Final Milestone
 <iframe width="560" height="315" src="https://www.youtube.com/embed/NZ_2Al3L7MA?si=PVjcaJ8wZCsASP4x" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For my final milestone, after hot gluing my camera to my glasses, I wanted to add modifications because I wanted to do more for this milestone.
-I used google cloud to send pictures from my raspberry pi to my google drive folder.
+For my final milestone, after hot gluing my camera to my glasses, I used google cloud to send pictures from my raspberry pi to my google drive folder.
 I first had to download google auth and get google cloud, make an OAuth client, and connect it.
-Then, I had to authorize it so it could acess my google drive.
+Then, I had to authorize it so it could access my google drive.
 I ran into a lot of problems, such as not being able to log in because "the client didn't support javascript."
 However, I fixed it by making sure my credentials were properly made.
 When I logged in, the raspberry Pi got access.
-It was able to upload a file of mine.
-So, Then I added the image capturing code below, and now it works well.
+It was able to upload a file in the raspberry pi.
+After, I made it take a picture with the Picam and send that photo to my drive folder called "raspberry pi stuff."
 I wanted to be able to store pictures so that the user could later look at them if they needed it.

 # Code
 ```python